mariocosta-ao/fullstack-developer/README.md

 ## 📜 Licença

 Este repositório está sob a licença MIT.
-Veja `LICENSE` (se aplicável).
+Veja `LICENSE`.